Roblox/creator-docs/content/en-us/luau/functions.md

 You can create functions without names, known as **anonymous functions**, to use as [callbacks](#callbacks) and [event handlers](#event-handlers).
 Like named functions, anonymous functions need to start and end with the `function` and `end` keywords, but you don't need the `local` keyword to indicate local scope because they always have local scope.

-In the following example, the callback for the `task.delay()` function and the event handler for the `Class.Players.PlayerAdded` event are both anonymous functions.
+In the following example, the callback for the `Library.task.delay()` function and the event handler for the `Class.Players.PlayerAdded` event are both anonymous functions.

 ```lua
 -- Anonymous function in a callback to task.delay()